ConservationMetrics/guardianconnector-explorer/docs/config.md

-# Views configuration
+# Explorer configuration

-The configuration for views in a *GuardianConnector Views* deployment is done by setting config for database tables in the `/config` route.
+The configuration for views in a _GuardianConnector Explorer_ deployment is done by setting config for database tables in the `/config` route.

 ## Views Configuration Settings